temporalio/documentation/docs/go-run-your-first-app.md

 <img class="docs-image-centered" src={require('../static/img/docs/temporal-server-and-sdk-icons.png').default} />

 Think of Temporal as a sort of "cure all" for the pains you experience as a developer when trying to build reliable applications.
-Temporal provides reliability primitives right out of the box, such as seamless and fault tolerant application state tracking, automatic retries, timeouts, databases to track application states, rollbacks due to process failures, and more.
+Temporal provides reliability primitives right out of the box, such as seamless and fault tolerant application state tracking, automatic retries, timeouts, rollbacks due to process failures, and more.

 Let's run our first Temporal Workflow application and forever change the way you approach application development.